santhoshepam/dotnet-docs/apidoc/System_DateTime_TryParse__String_DateTime.md

 ## Notes for Callers ##

-Formatting is influenced by properties of the current @System.Globalization.DateTimeFormatInfo object, which by default are derived from the *Regional and Language Options* item in Control Panel.
+In the .NET Framework, formatting is influenced by properties of the current @System.Globalization.DateTimeFormatInfo object, which by default are derived from the *Regional and Language Options* item in Control Panel.
 The `System.DateTime.TryParse` method can unexpectedly fail and return `false` if the current @System.Globalization.DateTimeFormatInfo.DateSeparator and @System.Globalization.DateTimeFormatInfo.TimeSeparator properties are set to the same value.

+The @System.Globalization.DateTimeFormatInfo.DateSeparator and @System.Globalization.DateTimeFormatInfo.TimeSeparator properties are not available in .NET Core.